-This New Year those in the tourism industry in Lake George are looking forward to recovering from 2020.
-Not because they had an unsuccessful tourism season in 2020, but because they are exhausted from a season where bookings and sales nearly topped previous record years, which they had to manage under severe conditions created by the pandemic.
+For 2021 those in the tourism industry in Lake George were looking forward to recovering from 2020.
+Not because they had an unsuccessful tourism season in 2020, but because they were exhausted from a season where bookings and sales nearly topped previous record years, which they had to manage under severe conditions created by the pandemic.
 Their story is a lesson in how to succeed in tourism during a pandemic.

 Lake George is a town named for the lake on which it sits in the Southern Adirondack Mountains of New York State.
 For generations of travelers, the area has been a popular vacation destination.
 In addition to Lake George, there are more than 20 lakes in the area and the Hudson River.
 The mountains and forests have always been of great interest to campers, hunters, hikers, and other nature lovers.
 With Fort William Henry on the southern shore of Lake George and Fort Ticonderoga to the north, the area is also popular with those interested in history.
 In recent years many innovative adventure, food, and cultural activities and festivals have been added to attract even more visitors.